The 1099-MISC form is used to report different types of payments. This video will help you more accurately report these payments on your tax return.

 Hello, I’m Jill from TurboTax, with important news for taxpayers who received a 1099-MISC form this year.

-If you earn income that isn’t from employment, you may be receiving a 1099-MISC in the mail before your tax return is due in April.
+If you earn income that isn’t from employment, you may be receiving a 1099-MISC in the mail before your tax return is due on May 17, 2021.
 However, since the 1099-MISC is used to report different types of payments, it’s important to understand how to read your form so you can report it correctly on your tax return.

 If you provide services to a trade or business that pays you at least $600 during the year, they will report these payments in box 7—which you must report on a Schedule C or C-EZ attachment to your 1040 form.